abathelt/Resources/README.md

 - [Briar](https://briarproject.org/) - Secure messaging, anywhere
 - [Element](https://element.io/) - Secure and independent communication, connected via Matrix
 - [OnionShare](https://onionshare.org/) - is an open source tool that lets you securely and anonymously share files, host websites, and chat with friends using the Tor network.
+- [ai.robots.txt](https://github.com/ai-robots-txt/ai.robots.txt/tree/main) - an open list of web crawlers associated with AI companies and the training of LLMs to block.

 ### <a name="python"></a> 🐍 PYTHON
 - [Python Tutorial for Beginners - Learn Python in 5 Hours](https://www.youtube.com/watch?v=t8pPdKYpowI&ab_channel=TechWorldwithNana) - I recommand!